confooshius/Social-Media-MS-AAI/README.md

 Project Status: [Completed]

 Installation
-You should add an instruction how this project to be used, installed, run, edited in others’ machine.

 All of our gathered metrics are stored in a Jupyter notebook, specifically Social_Media_Notebook_v9.ipynb.
 To run it you will need to install Python version 3.11 or later.